EGeorgia/custom-genome-builder/README.md

 ---
 #### Required files:
 1.  [__edited_region.fa__](./edited_region.fa)
-    This contains the sequence to be inserted between homology arms
+    This contains the sequence (no headers!) to be inserted between homology arms.

 2.  __genome.fa__
     Use a symbolic link i.e.